opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 #### Define the variables for your experiments

-For your experiments, define the following variables:
+Define the following variables for your experiments:

 - OpenSearch domain and engine
-- AWS region and AWS profile
+- AWS Region and AWS profile
 - Local file path
 - Dataset dimension
 - Space to use in HNSW